 Dealing with My Health in Ireland

 I decided to study abroad in Northern Ireland because it’s a different and underrated part of the world, and it happened to have a great media studies program.
 With an open mind and a full suitcase, I hopped on a plane in January ready to have the time of my life.
 But, flash forward to now: I’m unexpectedly back home two months earlier than planned with an even fuller suitcase and a confused state of mind.
 My major speed bump to my experience abroad was dealing with my health in Ireland.

 Trying to get your health figured out in a new and unfamiliar country isn’t easy to do.
 Doctors don’t have complete knowledge of your past medical history, so they don’t understand your health as well as you do.
 The healthcare system in Ireland is also a lot different than it is in America.
 Instead of popping into health services on campus, you instead get paired with a general practitioner (GP).

 Healthcare is free in Northern Ireland, which is a huge advantage because free is an awesome word to hear especially when you’re a poor college student.
 On the other hand, sometimes this means not receiving the right medical treatment.

-What I hoped for was a quick recovery, but what I got were more health complications and the continuous advice to rest and drink plenty of fluids.
+What I hoped for was a quick recovery, but what I got were more health complications.
+And, the continuous advice to rest and drink plenty of fluids.
 After two trips to the emergency room during the same week of my initial visit to the GP, I still felt awful and was starting to lose my patience.
 I wanted so badly to return to my energetic self, but no matter how hard I tried, my body and my mind wouldn’t cooperate.

 Sometimes, it’s really hard to put your health first above all other desires in life.
 What I have learned is that whether you’re traveling or not, it’s never good to ignore your health.
 Even if you have something as small as a cold, take the time to rest and realize that it is okay to be feeling unwell in a new country.
 When I was sick in Northern Ireland, I constantly felt like I was wasting time by being sick.
 I didn’t want to be on bed rest when I was supposed to be out exploring the world and finding myself.